cdap-guides/cdap-timeseries-guide/README.md

 Sensors report in from the network by sending event records containing the following fields:

--   road\_segment\_id: LONG; unique identifier for the road segment
+-   `road_segment_id`: LONG; unique identifier for the road segment
--   timestamp: "YYYY-MM-DD hh:mm:ss" formatted
+-   `timestamp: "YYYY-MM-DD hh:mm:ss" formatted
--   event\_type:
+-   `event_type`:
-    -   VEHICLE: indicates a count of vehicles passing the sensor since the last report
+    -   `VEHICLE`: indicates a count of vehicles passing the sensor since the last report
-    -   ACCIDENT: indicates a count of traffic accidents since the last report
+    -   `ACCIDENT`: indicates a count of traffic accidents since the last report
--   count: INT
+-   `count`: INT

 The application consists of the following components:

 ![](docs/images/app-design.png)

 Incoming events feed into the application through a Stream.
-CDAP provides a REST API for ingesting events into a Stream.
+CDAP provides a RESTful API for ingesting events into a Stream.

 Once fed into the Stream, events are processed by the `TrafficEventParser` Flowlet, which normalizes and validates the event data, transforming the